 - While shares will likely be issued, 2 million shares is probably too high.

 When taking all of these into account, I could make a “best case” prediction that I don’t believe to be crazy.
 If margins are 12%, earnings grow organically at 25%, Atlas trades at 20x, future acquisitions contribute $1.5 million to 2021 earnings, and 35 million shares are outstanding, Atlas would be $3.00.
 I’m not saying it’s likely, but if Atlas were $3.00 in three years I also wouldn’t be shocked.

 As part of the RTO, Atlas shareholders were entitled to 25% of the now public company.
 Looking at the insiders summary and including options and warrants, it’s approximately 29%.
 If I’m at all right about Atlas’ prospects, I expect to see insider buying in earnest even with the already high inside ownership.

 Another shareholder is worth mentioning: Brisio Innovations, which bought shares via private placement.
-For those unfamiliar with the company, this is a good explanation of.
+For those unfamiliar with the company, this is a good explanation of it.
 That post also takes a look at the other investments that Paul Andreola has made with Brisio.
 Paul’s track record should be encouraging, and it gives me a small bit of validation that I’m invested alongside him.
 Looking at the investments he’s made previously gives me a bit more hope that my $3.00 in three years scenario isn’t wishful thinking.

 I feel I’ve rambled on long enough.
 My thoughts can pretty well be summed up as Atlas is growing a lot and the market hasn’t fully appreciated it yet.
 I’m usually very late to these parties (as can be seen by buying Stella-Jones in 2017 but watching it for like six years).
 Luckily even I can see the growth ahead of Atlas, and the valuation here is compelling.